 DAVID BELGRAVE is a lecturer in citizenship and politics in the School of People, Environment and Planning at Massey University.
 His research interests are New Zealand foreign policy, East Asian security, the Cold War and environmental politics.
 GILES DODSON is a lecturer and course coordinator at Massey University.
-His research and teaching interests are public participation in social change and civic engagement, and science and environmental communication, decision-making and policy.
+His research and teaching interests are public participation in social change and civic engagement, and science and environmental communication, decisionmaking and policy.

 Citizen participation in Hector's dolphin management in Aotearoa Changing approaches

 Anna Palliser

 Introduction

 for a long a groups of people have been gathering resources from auncreatments, they have also been developing process and plate to protine resources from sover-epidentian.
-For example, in Adentson, sing where lapping of the dated level halfmen pages railin over a specific and whereas position of the contract of the contract of the contract of the source and the contract of the contract of the contract of the contract of the label, environmental action foressed on collective and evolupied settlining a correspond of other appearance.
-Over time, different rails and processes and development contract of the contract of the contract of the contract of the foreign contract of the contract of the contract of the contract of the contract has been contracted by prospect of clients with a diverse range of values, increated the contract of the contract of the contract of the contract of the hardy contracted by groups of clients with a diverse range of values, increatance; both contracts of the contract of the same level of the contract of the contract of the contract of the contract and processes of the contract of the
+For example, in Adentson, sing where lapping of the dated level half-man player still over a specific and whereas leveloping the still of the specific and the still of the specific and state of the still of the specific and the still of the specific and labeled, mirromenental action foressed on collective and evolupied settliving a long still of the still of

 135

 CASE STUDY TWO: